Best NBN provider: who has Australia’s top internet service?

 NBN

-Price is a big factor when you’re signing up for the best NBN plans, so in addition to regular monthly fees, we weigh up any special incentives such as discounts when we’re assessing NBN providers.
+Price is a big factor when you’re signing up for the best NBN plans, so in addition to regular monthly fees, we factor in any special incentives such as discounts when we’re assessing NBN providers.
 Many telcos offer a six-month welcome discount when you first sign up, and occasionally, we see these offers extended to a 12-month price cut.
 To get our 'best' tick of approval though, prices must also remain competitive after any discount.
+After all, why pay more for a particular service when you can get a comparable option for much, much less?

 The best NBN providers should also have reliable speed, so each telco’s typical evening speed is always factored into our decision making.
 We regularly check the Australian Competition and Consumer Commission’s (ACCC) broadband reporting data, which monitors select telcos, so we can find the best providers that are delivering on their promised speeds.